• Skip to main content

 Who is the author of the content on Animated-Teeth.com?

-In strict legal terms, the author of the content found on Animated-Teeth.com, and the holder of its applicable copyrights, is WMDS, Inc. That’s because it was created by employees of the Corporation as “works for hire” (a legal term defined by the US Copyright Office).
+Legally, the “author” of the content found on Animated-Teeth.com, and the holder of its applicable copyrights, is WMDS, Inc. That’s because it was created by employees of the Corporation as “works for hire” (a legal term defined by the US Copyright Office).

-So if you’re looking for how to make a citation for content you’ve found on our website, you should use our corporate name as the author.
+So, if you’re looking for details about how to make a citation for content you’ve found on our website, you should use our corporate name as the author.
 (Here are instructions for how to format citations.)

-Who actually writes the content for Animated-Teeth.com’s pages?
+Who actually composes the content for Animated-Teeth.com’s pages?

 While right now the creation of content on Animated-Teeth.com is primarily just a one-person shop, in the past we’ve utilized additional content writers.
 (Over the years we’ve declined offers from many more.)